Fayiz-kiliyamannil/Custom-Area-Screenshot/README.md

 Contributions are welcome!
 Fork the repository, make changes, and submit a pull request.
 License
 This extension is open-source and released under the MIT License (or specify your preferred license).
-See LICENSE
+See LICENSE file for details